Inspired Design: What Are the Basic Elements of a Garden?

 Perhaps one of the most fundamental questions in landscape design is, after all, What is a garden?
 What are the basic elements of a garden?
 Most people would immediately answer: an area devoted to plants.
-Indeed, the Merriam-Webster Dictionary’s first definition is “a plot of ground where herbs, fruits, flowers, or vegetables are cultivated.”
+Indeed, the first definition in Merriam-Webster’s Dictionary is “a plot of ground where herbs, fruits, flowers, or vegetables are cultivated.”
 With all due respect, I’d like to offer a broader definition.

-Obviously, a vegetable patch is the most basic kind of garden—a plot of land set aside to create the best growing conditions for the chosen plants (photo at left).
+Obviously, a vegetable patch is the most basic kind of garden—a plot of land set aside to create the best growing conditions for the chosen plants.
 With the many critters around eager to munch, most of us enclose our gardens and orchards with fences.
 We sow our seeds in careful rows, culling out the weak to favor the strong.
 In other words, we set out our plants in an unnatural way to encourage them to produce in abundance.

 The cemetery plots I’ve designed qualify as gardens because they are enclosed (by walls, hedges, landform, or ornamental iron fencing) and created as contemplative memorials to the loved ones interred there.
 Carefully arranged with places to sit (benches or natural perch stones), focal points (memorial stones, special trees, sculptures, or distant views), and beautiful plantings, these commemorative gardens offer their visitors a place set apart for memory.